 A tooth abscess is a bacterial infection found in the inner part of the tooth where pus has collected and can cause moderate to severe pain in people who suffer from the condition.
-Tooth abscesses can occur when a cavity has gone untreated for too long or when a crack or chip in the tooth allows bacteria to find its way into the dental pulp (the inner, soft part of the tooth) area of the tooth and gets infected.
+Tooth abscesses can occur when a cavity has gone untreated for too long or when a crack or chip in the tooth allows germs to find their way into the dental pulp (the inner, soft part of the tooth), leading to infection.

-Once the bacteria has made its way inside, it will spread down to the root and cause both inflammation and swelling.
-Once inflammation occurs, it will force the pus into a tight space (known as the abscess) at the tip of the root where the swelling exists.
+Once the germs have made their way inside, they will spread down to the root and cause both inflammation and swelling.
+Once inflammation occurs, it will force the pus into a tight space (known as the abscess) at the tip of the root where the swelling occurs.

-- Lymph nodes under the jaw or in the neck become tender or swollen
+- Tender or swollen lymph nodes under the jaw or in the neck.

 Other Risk Factors